top of page

 QUESTION 3:

-Are you bothered by the LDS Church's supposed flip-flop revelations on topics like LGBTQ policies and the use of the nickname Mormons?
+Are you bothered by the quality of the LDS Church's supposed inspired direction on items like the LGBTQ policies and the Church's use of the nickname Mormons?

 QUESTION 4: